theiscnp/Asset_Load_Controller/readme.md

 })
 ```

-__Notice__ that though the file fill begin loading immediately, it will be async with the initial page load, regardless of the "async" and "defer" properties - so the rest of the document will continue quickly get loaded while our assets are loading on a different "thread".
+__Notice__ that though the file fill begin loading immediately, it will be async with the initial page load, regardless of the "async" and "defer" properties - so the rest of the document will continue to get loaded without waiting for our assets to finish loading.
 Explains the `$('body').show()` in the that example..

+You may see this as an oppertunity to customize the loading proccess and design the loading scene of the webpage!

 __Which is also why you must be acquainted with:__ `window.addEventListener('load', () =>`
 to bind our events for when the page is done loading